Cam10001110101/mcp-server-http-time/README.md

-# MCP Server HTTP Time
+# MCP Time Server - Streamable HTTP

-⚠️ **TESTING/EXAMPLE SERVER ONLY** ⚠️
+⚠️ **This Server is for Demo and Testing Purposes** ⚠️

-This is a **bare bones example server** designed for testing MCP HTTP protocol functionality.
-It is **NOT intended for production use** and lacks proper authentication, rate limiting, and security measures.
+This is a **bare bones example server** designed for testing MCP Streamable HTTP protocol functionality.
+It is **NOT intended for production use** and lacks proper authentication and security measures.

 ---

-A Model Context Protocol (MCP) server providing time-related tools, implemented as a Cloudflare Worker using a standard HTTP interface.
+A Model Context Protocol (MCP) server providing time-related tools, implemented as a Cloudflare Worker.

-This server allows MCP clients (like AI assistants) to access various time functions.
+This server allows LLMs to access various date/time functions.

 ## Features